Raids Over York ~ The project

 Tragically, the number of people who died in York during the raids

-The total number of bombs dropped on York during the raids
+Bombs dropped on York during all 11 raids

 Go on, get in touch with us !

 - Do you have knowledge of the raids?

 - Did you experience the raids at first hand?